diegopaiva1/street-view-randomizer/README.md

 #### `-c`

-Use the `-c` argument together with a list of [ISO3 country codes](https://www.iban.com/country-codes) to narrow the search.
+Use the `-c` argument together with a list of one or more [ISO3 country codes](https://www.iban.com/country-codes) to narrow the search.
 For instance, if we are interested in fetching an image from either Brazil, Argentina or Chile:

 ```
 python3 main.py -c BRA ARG CHL